 Removing these and unwanted growth helps the plant to grow bushier.
 In addition, you should move healthy plants away from an infected plant and remove the disease’s part to stop the infection spread.

 Peperomia’s thick waxy leaves and lowlight requirements make them a favorite for people with black thumbs.
 But do peperomia like to be misted?

 Some experts say it won’t need to be misted, while others say the delicate leaves are prone to drying out if not misted.

 When you compare it to other plants, it prefers a slightly moist and humid environment.
 So yes, misting leaves with a fine spray of water during drier months allows the leaves to retain moisture.
 It grows best in high humidity levels between 60% -90%.

-Regular misting also washes away dust, pollen, and other airborne pollutants while providing required moisture to plant leaves.
+Regular misting also wash away dust, pollen, and other airborne pollutants while providing the required moisture to plant leaves.
 It also prevents peperomia leaves from becoming too dry or too wet, resulting in leaf drop or foliage discoloration.

 How to propagate the string of turtles (Peperomia)?

 Stem and leaf-cutting are the two popular ways to propagate Peperomia.
 The stem or vine cuttings are a relatively easy propagation process, as long as you follow a few precautions.